monovich/bart2-docker/README.md

 https://github.com/zanglab/bart2

 # Dependencies
-Requires a prior installation of docker and bash.
-Only tested on Linux, but in theory should work on Windows/MacOS.
+Requires a prior installation of git, docker, and bash.
+Only tested on Linux amd64, but in theory should work fine on Windows/MacOS.

 # Installation From Pre-Built Image
 Fastest and simplest way to get started.